(con't from Part V)

 This is immediately followed by another entry of the voices in the same key, this time with the 1st subject in the soprano, the 2nd subject's countersubject in the bass, and a free voice still in the tenor.

-As this 3rd section proceeds we get the sense that the reaction brought about by the prior action of the home key in dealing with the 2nd subject in the 2nd section is continuing; the relative key (Eb Major), based on previous history, maintains possession of BOTH subjects this time, under its own care and protection ... right up until the inevitable turn into the home key for the final chord.
+As this 3rd section proceeds we get the sense that the reaction brought about by the prior action of the home key in dealing with the 2nd subject in the 2nd section is continuing; the relative key (Eb Major), based on previous history, maintains possession of BOTH subjects this time, under its own care and protection ... right up until the inevitable turn into the home key during the coda.

 For this stretto both subjects appear in the outer voices (soprano and bass); the relative key continues as the 2nd subject enters in the bass and is repeated in the soprano a half bar later; meanwhile the 2nd subject's countersubject fills in the tenor and a free voice fills in the alto.